 In this course, students will explore the varieties of research design commonly used in clinical research, further developing the analytical skills needed to support professional evidence-based practice.
 Students will explore the continuum of research methodologies and designs commonly used in clinical research (i.e., descriptive to randomized controlled trials); and they will evaluate the merit and relevance of published research to the practice of physical therapy.
 Ethical issues in clinical research will be considered including the role of institutional review boards and the requirements of informed consent.
 Students will lead discussions of research papers, considering key concepts such as sampling, experimental controls, levels of measurement, sensitivity, specificity, reliability and validity.
 As the semester progresses, students will be linked with a faculty research advisor who will guide them through the process of clinical research in PT 554 and PT 555.
-Students will write a research question (or questions) that may form the basis of their research project.
-They will search the published literature and write a preliminary literature review relative to their research question.
+Students will write a research question (or questions) that may form the basis of their research question.
 The culmination of the student's research will be an evidence-based practice poster that summarizes our current state of knowledge/evidence with respect to the research question or questions the student has posed.
 The posters will be presented at Academic Festival during the spring semester.
 Prerequisites: PT Second Year Fall professional status or permission of PT Department.
 Offered Each Fall.
 (GR)